kolenaIO/kolena/docs/metrics/iou.md

 ### Set of Labels

-The set of labels used in multi-label classification tasks is often a [binarized](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.label_binarize.html) list with a number of label elements, for example, let’s say there are three classes, `Airplane`, `Boat`, and `Car`, and a sample is labeled as `Boat` and `Car`.
+The set of labels used in multi-label classification workflow is often a [binarized](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.label_binarize.html) list with a number of label elements, for example, let’s say there are three classes, `Airplane`, `Boat`, and `Car`, and a sample is labeled as `Boat` and `Car`.
 The binary set of labels would then be $[0, 1, 1]$, where each element represents each